DEAP/deap/doc/overview.rst

 .. literalinclude:: /code/tutorials/part_1/1_where_to_start.py
    :lines: 2-4

 That's it.
-More on creating types can be found in the :ref:`creating-types` tutorial.
+More on creating types can be found in the :doc:`tutorials/basic/part1` tutorial.

 Initialization